 Whether your older loved one is enjoying arts and crafts at home or is out and about at various groups, workshops or classes, it can be easy to worry about them when you’re not there.
 Would they be able to get help if they had a fall or another kind of accident?

-One solution that can provide real peace of mind and confidence in living a fuller and more independent life for older adults is a personal alarm system.
+One solution that can provide real peace of mind and confidence in living a fuller and more independent life for older adults is a personal alarm system with emergency button.
 Designed to be worn at all times, so that assistance can be reached with just the press of a single button, personal alarms for the elderly come with various different features so that you can choose one that is ideally matched to the lifestyle of an older adult in your life.

 Whether it’s elderly fall alerts to automatically detect when the wearer has a fall, or a non-intrusive smart home monitoring system that detects when your loved one’s routine unexpectedly changes, TakingCare has a solution to help support every older person living independently at home.